-- Access to the member events
+- Access to the member-only events

 - Access to the lounge at Epcot

-- Concierge Collection
+- Concierge Collection Resorts

 - Adventures by Disney

 Deciding to purchase a Disney Vacation Club property is a big and rather important decision.
-Owning DVC will allow you and your family to take luxurious vacations to Disney properties while creating long lasting memories for many years to come.
+Owning DVC will allow you and your family to take luxurious vacations to Deluxe Disney resorts while creating long lasting memories for many years to come.
 How you decide to purchase your DVC contract can be an even bigger decision in which there are many factors to consider.
 Below, we’ll compare buying Disney Vacation Club direct versus buying resale.

-Resales provides owners who can no longer use their membership with a way of passing along their contract to another family who can enjoy its membership and benefits for many years.
+The secondary resale market provides owners who can no longer use their membership with a way of passing along their contract to another family who can enjoy its membership and benefits for many years.
 It also offers potential DVC owners with a cost effective way to purchase a DVC contract at a large discount from Disney’s direct prices.